jundalisay/spblist/content/en/research/ancient/babylonian/enuma/tablet-04b.md

 And he founded E-sara, a mansion like unto it.

 The mansion E-sara which he created as heaven,
-He caused Anu, Bel, and Ea in their districts to inhabit.
+He caused Anu, Bel, and Ea [Enki] in their districts to inhabit.